 In the beginning of the Ming period the traditional Palace Secretariat (zhongshusheng 中書省) was set up.
 It was headed by a left and a right Counsellor-in-chief (chengxiang 丞相) and served as the central executive institution of the empire that assisted the emperor in political decisions.
-In 1380 Emperor Taizu 明太祖 (the Hongwu emperor 洪武, r.
-1368-1398) decided to abolish this institution in order to strengthen the authority of the emperor.
-Instead of the two Counsellors, four supportive offices (sifuguan 四輔官) were created that were named after the four seasons and took over task that corresponded to the annual seasons (spring support chunguan 春官 etc.), according to Chinese correlative thinking.
-These four officials were subject to the chief military commission (dudufu 都督府), but superior to the ministers of the Six Ministries (liubu 六部).
-The Four Supports took over the task as highest advisors of the emperor, but only in turn, and were exchanged all ten days (a traditional Chinese week, xun 旬, see Chinese calendar), in order to prevent one single person from trying to influence his ruler one-sidedly.
-They also functioned as the main organ submitting memorials to the throne.
+In 1380, Emperor Taizu 明太祖 (the Hongwu emperor 洪武, r.
+1368-1398) decided to abolish this institution in order to strengthen the authority of the sovereign.
+Instead of the two Counsellors, four supportive offices (sifuguan 四輔官) were created that were named after the four seasons and took over duties corresponding to the annual seasons (spring support chunguan 春官 etc.), according to Chinese correlative thinking.
+These four officials were subject to the chief military commission (dudufu 都督府), but superior to the Six Ministries (liubu 六部).
+The Four Supports gave advice of the emperor, but only one of them for a period of ten days (a traditional Chinese week, xun 旬, see Chinese calendar), before the right of consultation was handed over to the next in turn.
+This was done in order to prevent one single person from trying to influence the ruler.
+The Supports also functioned as the main organ submitting memorials to the throne.

-The Hongwu emperor during these years personally decided over all important and relevant political issues, and only in difficult cases consulted all ministers, and not only the Four Supports.
-The posts of the Four Supports were also often not occupied.
-This system was not very effective, so that two years later, they were abolished and replaced by a larger group of Grand Academicians (da xueshi 大學士) from a handful of central government insitutions, namely the Huagaidian 華蓋殿, Wuyingdian 武英殿, Wenyuange 文淵閣 and the Dongge 東閣.
+Emperor Taizu decided during these years personally over all important and relevant political issues, and only in difficult cases consulted a certain range of ministers, and not just the Four Supports.
+The posts of the Four Supports were sometimes left vacant.
+These procedures were not very efficient; two years later therefore, they were abolished and replaced by a larger group of Grand Academicians (da xueshi 大學士) which were chosen from a handful of central government institutions, namely the Hall of Flowery Cover (Huagaidian 華蓋殿, the later Hall of Central Harmony, Zhonghedian 中和殿), the Hall of Military Glory (Wuyingdian 武英殿), the Hall of Literary Profundity (Wenyuange 文淵閣) and the Eastern Hall (Dongge 東閣).
 This system was an imitation of a custom that had already been in practice during the Song period 宋 (960-1279).
 None of these officials was a sealkeeper, in order to prevent any abuse of power.
-They had only consulting rights, but memorials and edicts went through their hands, so that they in fact served as a kind of secretariat to the emperor.
+They had only consulting rights, but memorials and edicts went through their hands, which made them a kind of secretariat to the emperor.

 There was nevertheless a visible hierarchy among the officials working in the Grand Secratariat.
-Those at the head were called Senior Grand Secretary (shoufu 首輔), the others Secondary Grand Secretaries (cifu 次輔).
+Those at the head were called Senior Grand Secretaries (shoufu 首輔), the others Secondary Grand Secretaries (cifu 次輔).
 Senior Grand Secretary was commonly the person with the longest tenure.
 All Grand Secretaries stood hierchially higher than the Six Ministers.
-Between the Jiajing 嘉靖 (1522-1566) and Wanli 萬曆 (1573-1619) reigns the Senior Grand Secretary gained so much importance that he was the main person drafting the suggestions to respond to memorials, and had therefore the same importance for political decisions like the Counsellors had had before.
+Between the Jiajing 嘉靖 (1522-1566) and Wanli 萬曆 (1573-1619) reign-periods, the Senior Grand Secretary gained so much importance that he was the main person drafting the suggestions to respond to memorials, and had therefore the same importance for political decisions like the Counsellors once had before.

-The first of these institutions recorded and collected documents about the political history of the Manchu empire, especially in the shape of imperial diaries (qijuzhu 起居注), and was so the forerunner of the Historiography Institute (guoshiguan 國史館).
-The second of the Three Academies was responsible for documents of diplomatic relationships, but also of the regular documents handed down to the particular offices of the central government.
-The third academy served as a critical historiographical institution and submitted its findings about history to the present ruler and the heir apparent as documents to learn from for their own political decisions.
-Each of these three academies was headed by a Grand Academician, who was from 1644 on supported by Academicians.
+The first of these institutions recorded and collected documents about the political history of the Manchu empire, especially in the shape of imperial diaries (qijuzhu 起居注), and was thus the forerunner of the Historiography Institute (guoshiguan 國史館).
+The Palace Secretariat Academy was responsible for documents of diplomatic relationships, but also of the regular documents handed down to the particular offices of the central government.
+The Palace Academy for the Advancement of Literature served as a critical historiographical institution and submitted its findings about history to the present ruler and the heir apparent in order to reflect the outcome of political decisions in the past.
+Each of these three academies was headed by a Grand Academician (da xueshi), who was from 1644 on supported by several academicians (xueshi).
 A year later the Three Academies were rearranged according to the pattern of the Hanlin Academy into the "Palace Hanlin Academy" (nei Hanlin yuan 内翰院林).

-The Grand Secretariat was divided into the departments of the *certification office (dianjiting 典籍廳), the *patent office (gaochifang 誥敕房), the Manchu Documents Section (Manbenfang 滿本房), the Chinese Documents Section (Hanbenfang 漢本房), the Mongolian Documents Section (menggubenfang 蒙古本房 or Menggufang 蒙古房), the Manchu Registry (Man piaoqianchu 滿票簽處), the Chinese Registry (Han piaoqianchu 漢票簽處)， the Endorsement-copying Office (pibenchu 批本處)， the Verification Office (jichafang 稽察房), and the *copies archive (fubenku 副本庫).
+The Grand Secretariat was divided into the departments of the *certification office (dianjiting 典籍廳), the *Proclamations Office (gaochifang 誥敕房), the Manchu Documents Section (Manbenfang 滿本房), the Chinese Documents Section (Hanbenfang 漢本房), the Mongolian Documents Section (menggubenfang 蒙古本房 or Menggufang 蒙古房), the Manchu Registry (Man piaoqianchu 滿票簽處), the Chinese Registry (Han piaoqianchu 漢票簽處)， the Endorsement-copying Office (pibenchu 批本處)， the Verification Office (jichafang 稽察房), and the *copies archive (fubenku 副本庫).